Cheyenne Mountain State Park

 Home to an abundance of wildlife, Cheyenne Mountain State Park has black bears, deer, bobcats, wild turkeys and even a mountain lion roaming the territory.
 Visitors frequently report seeing rattlesnakes cross the trails and raptors soaring high overhead.

-Dogs must be kept on a six-inch or shorter handheld leash.
+Dogs must be kept on a six-foot or shorter handheld leash.
 Multiple waste bag dispensers and trash receptacles are provided to maintain the cleanliness of our park.
 Dogs are are only allowed on the Acorn Alley, Bobcat Way, Raccoon Ridge trails, and the marked portion of the Soaring Kestral Trail.
 There is no access to the dog trails from Limekiln Trailhead.